EmmanuelUwem1/EmmanuelUwem1/README.md

 ---

 *Thank you for visiting my profile.
-I'm excited to connect, collaborate, and contribute in the ever-evolving field of Software Engineering*
+I'm glad to connect, collaborate, and contribute in the ever-evolving field of Software Engineering*